-Our multidisciplinary team of volunteers are committed to helping the field of inclusion of minorities in science and education.
+Our multidisciplinary team of 100% volunteers is committed to helping the field of inclusion of minorities in science and technology.
 We take our convictions and turn them into action.
 Think you would be a good fit?
 Get in touch for more information!

-Seeing an urgent need for more inclusion of minorities in science and education in the U.S and abroad we formed our non profit organization to provide high impact solutions.
+Seeing an urgent need for more inclusion of minorities in science and science education in the U.S and abroad we formed our non profit organization to provide high impact solutions.
 Dimensions Sciences is a charity 501(c)(3) organization formed on November 21, 2019.

 Marcia is an entrepreneur with 20 years of experience leading teams and developing innovative health care products applying genomics and machine learning.
 Marcia came to the U.S. many years ago with an international exchange scholarship to pursue her doctoral research in oncology at the Dana-Farber Cancer Institute in Boston.
 After receiving her Ph.D. from the University of Rio de Janeiro, Brazil she had the opportunity to work in leading Institutions in this country including Lawrence Berkeley National Labs as a postdoctoral fellow and GlaxoSmithKline as principal scientist.
-Most recently Marcia lead a biotechnology company, Bioarray Genetics, for the past 10 years.
-Her experience as an immigrant with a Ph.D. in science combined with being an entrepreneur and executive in health care gives her a unique perspective on subjects around education and minorities in science.
+Most recently Marcia lead a biotechnology company, Bioarray Genetics, for about 10 years.
+"My experience as an immigrant with a Ph.D. in science combined with being an entrepreneur and executive in health care gives me a unique perspective on subjects around education and minorities in science".